 I love creating STEM learning resources for kids.
 This week I made an inexpensive, DIY balance and I’m going to show you how to make some for yourself.
 Don’t worry, it’s really pretty simple.
 This post contains some affiliate links.

 I recently attended an early childhood STEM training session where the presenter showed us how to make a simple balance with recyclable materials.
 I thought it was a great idea.
-To make your own you can hot glue a toilet paper tube onto the bottom of the shoe box lid.
+To make your own you can hot glue a toilet paper tube onto the bottom of the shoebox lid.
 Easy Peasy!
-Kids can use the cardboard balance to experiment with rocks or other small manipulatives to help them begin to understand concepts weight.
+Kids can use the cardboard balance to experiment with rocks or other small manipulatives to help them begin to understand concepts of weight.

 Here is what I used to create my balances.